michasng/cm-wizard/README.md

 - Browse your wants lists. ✅
 - Find the best prices. ⚠️
-- Supports all languages and card games on cardmarket. ⚠️
+- Supports all card games on cardmarket. ⚠️ Currently only Yu-Gi-Oh!.
 - Open Source, MIT Licensed.
 Clean, easy to read code. ✅

 ⚠️ Work in progress.
-Not all features are implemented ⚠️
+Not all features are implemented yet. ⚠️

 This project is inspired by and in part based on [cw-wizard](https://github.com/BenSouchet/cw-wizard).
 Check it out!